ErrorAyushh/Fake-news-detector/README.md

-📰 Fake News Detector using LSTM (Deep Learning)
+Fake News Detection using LSTM
-Detect fake news with high accuracy using an LSTM-based deep learning model built with TensorFlow/Keras and deployed using Streamlit.

-📌 Table of Contents
-About

-Tech Stack

-Model Accuracy

-How It Works

-Installation

-Usage

-Project Structure

-Screenshots

-Contributors

-License

- About
-Fake news spreads misinformation and causes real-world harm.
-This project uses LSTM (Long Short-Term Memory) neural networks to accurately classify whether a news article is Fake or Real based on its content.
-It includes:

-A trained LSTM model with 97%+ accuracy

-Tokenizer saved and reused for consistent predictions

-Clean and simple UI built using Streamlit

-Ready to deploy on Streamlit Cloud or locally

- Tech Stack
-Python

-TensorFlow / Keras

-Streamlit

-Pandas & NumPy

-Sklearn

-Pickle (for tokenizer saving/loading)
+Overview
+This project aims to detect fake news using a Long Short-Term Memory (LSTM) neural network model.
+Fake news is a growing concern in today's digital age, and being able to automatically identify whether a news article is real or fake can help combat misinformation and promote reliable content online.

+The model is trained on a labeled dataset of news articles and uses deep learning (LSTM) for accurate binary classification of text data.

+Features
+Preprocessing of news articles (cleaning, tokenization, padding)

+Binary classification using LSTM neural network

+Streamlit UI for real-time fake news detection

+Model trained on a labeled dataset of real and fake news

+Accuracy of over 97% on validation data

+Dataset
+The dataset used is the Fake and Real News Dataset from Kaggle.
+It contains labeled data for fake and real news articles.

+You can download it from here.

-✅ Model Accuracy
+ Model Performance
-Metric	Value
-Training Accuracy	97.5%
+Training Accuracy: ~97.5%

-Validation Accuracy	97.3%
+Validation Accuracy: ~97.3%

-Loss (Val)	0.0822
+Loss: Decreasing trend, minimal overfitting

-Model was trained for 10 epochs using preprocessed news headlines and text content.
+Model trained for 10 epochs with appropriate preprocessing and tokenizer saving for inference.

-🔍 How It Works
-The input news text is tokenized using a pre-trained tokenizer (news_tokenizer.pkl).

-The text is padded and passed into the LSTM model (lstm_fake_news_model.keras).

-The model outputs a prediction (Fake or Real) based on learned patterns.
+Future Improvements
+Incorporate headlines and full-body text for better accuracy.

+Use transformers (BERT) for more advanced NLP.

+Add feedback and correction system to retrain model continuously.

+Deploy the app on the web using platforms like Streamlit Cloud or HuggingFace Spaces.